 Urinary infections: Keep plenty of water close by and within easy access of your Aussie.

 Eye diseases: Get a nutrient-rich feed that has beta carotene to promote proper eye health.

 How to take care?

 Much of what you can do to keep your dog happy and healthy is common sense, just like it is for people.
-Watch her diet, make sure she gets plenty of exercise, regularly brush her teeth and coat, and call us or a pet emergency hospital when something seems unusual.
-In this topic we discus basic tips to tack care of Australian shepherd.
+Watch her diet, make sure she gets plenty of exercises, regularly brush her teeth and coat, and call us or a pet emergency hospital when something seems unusual.
+In this topic, we discuss basic tips to take care of an Australian shepherd.

-Australian shepherd is a active breed but they need approximately 30 to 60 minutes of exercise a day, preferably with high-energy activities like playing Frisbee.
+The Australian shepherd is an active breed, but they need approximately 30 to 60 minutes of exercise a day, preferably with high-energy activities like playing Frisbee.
 The Aussie is intelligent, learns quickly, and loves to play.
 Australian Shepherds need a great deal of physical exercise and mental stimulation.

 Australian Shepherd Grooming & brushing

 Thorough brushing of the hair should be done 1-2 times per week to avoid tangling and matting.
-Give your Ausise lots of brushing and good food A good weekly wash and brush to remove dead coat and tangles should be part of your dog’s grooming routine.
+Give your Aussie lots of brushing and good food.
+A good weekly wash and brush to remove dead coats and tangles should be part of your dog’s grooming routine.